francesita/CS-Embed-SemEval2020/README.md

-# CS-Embed-SemEval2020
+# CS-Embed at SemEval-2020 Task 9: The effectiveness of code-switched word embeddings for sentiment analysis
-Code and specs for CS-Embed's entry for SemEval-2020 Task-9
+Code and specs for CS-Embed's contribution to SemEval-2020 Task 9.

 * tweet_ids.zip : contains the tweet-id's of the tweets used to create the code-switched embeddings
 * cs_kw.txt: Spanish and Spanglish Keywords used to extract tweets from twitter